As part of the Middle Years Programme (MYP), design challenges all students to:

 - a single course which combines digital and product design.

-You can find further information on design in the subject group guide, available to all IB teachers through the International Baccalaureate® (IB) online curriculum centre (OCC).
+You can find further information on design in the subject group guide, available to all IB teachers through the International Baccalaureate® (IB) Programme Resource Centre (PRC).

 Learn more about design in an MYP workshop for teachers.